TomWayne98/ShowSMSCode/README.md

 - security codes which you received via SMS are showed over entire screen

-- code is ready to paste imediatelly
+- code is ready to paste imediately

-- notification with code are sended to your phone and android wear
+- notification with code are send to your phone and android wear

 - you can easily send an example of sms if it is not already in database